dsoprea/go-pathfingerprint/README.md

 ### Reporting

-You can tell the tool to write a file with all detected changes.
+You can tell the tool to write a file with all detected changes (or "-" for STDERR).
 This file will looks like:

 ```
 $ mkdir -p scan_path/subdir1